 ”Why is this item ranked so low?”

-- Check the similarity score.
+Check the similarity score.
 If it is low, the user’s behaviour does not strongly align with this item’s embedding.

-- Check for
+Check for

-buryorfilterrules that matched.
-A bury rule reduces the score; a filter rule removes the item entirely. - Check if a higher-priority
+bury or filter rules that matched.
+A bury rule reduces the score; a filter rule removes the item entirely.”Why is this item appearing when it shouldn’t?”

-- Look for
+Look for

-boostorpinrules that matched unexpectedly.
-The rule’s conditions may be broader than intended. - Check whether the user belongs to a segment that triggers a promotional rule.
+Check whether the user belongs to a segment that triggers a promotional rule.

 ”Why are rules not applying?”

-- Check the schedule — the rule may have a start date in the future or an end date in the past.
+Check the schedule; the rule may have a start date in the future or an end date in the past.

 Tips